masrul/quickPDF/README.md

 # quickPDF

-This command line utility tool helps quick visualization probability distribution of data from a ASCII file.     <br />
+This command line utility tool helps quick visualization of probability distribution of data from a ASCII file.     <br />
 line argument.